 First, there are security cameras, which stream and record live footage of the area surrounding your front door.
 These devices have motion sensors that are designed to alert you as soon as even the slightest movement is detected.
 Most also feature infrared technology for night vision.
 You can find a wide range of outdoor security cameras online and at local electronic stores.

-Tip No. 4: Have the Police Check on Your Home while You’re Away
+Tip No. 4: Have the Police Check on Your Home While You’re Away

 If you’re traveling during the holidays, arrange to have your city’s Police Department keep an eye on things; several precincts offer vacation watch programs.
 The cities of Chandler, Gilbert, Peoria, Scottsdale, and Queen Creek can all patrol your home more frequently.
-You must notify them of your plans at least one week prior to your absence.
+You must notify them of your plans at least one week before your absence.
 Each city requires you to complete a “Request Vacation Watch” form.